 Preparing your images for Format

-Saving your images correctly will help your pages load quickly across all devices and make sure they 'look the same'.
+Saving your images correctly will help your pages load quickly across all devices.

 Tap any image to view at larger size.

 - Supported image files JPEG, PNG or animated GIF

 - Exporting from Adobe Photoshop for Gallery or Custom Pages: video instructions

 - Export images from Adobe Photoshop or similar